Written by Divinity Nutra, Updated on March 28, 2023

 Why Turmeric Curcumin?

 Research has shown that using turmeric for inflammation may target flare-ups and painful bouts with upper and lower back pain.
 By reducing the body’s natural inflammatory response, it’s thought that curcumin may help relieve nerve pain.

 Turmeric is also a powerful antioxidant capable of improving our immune system response.
 It’s important to note that curcumin will not repair herniated discs, sciatica, or physical problems with the spine.
-But, it may reduce inflammation, improve oxygen and nutrient flow, and promote the healing process.
+But, it may reduce inflammatory back pain, improve oxygen and nutrient flow, and promote the healing process.

 In this post, we’ll cover the studies demonstrating the effect turmeric has on reducing back pain, sciatic nerve pain, and discomfort associated with herniated discs and spinal injuries.

 Despite considerable efforts, the current treatment methodology for spinal cord injury (SCI) is largely supportive.
-Spinal cord injury is a type of neurotrauma that brings delayed scarring along with acute and chronic inflammation and back pain, making regeneration and therapy extremely difficult.
+Spinal cord injury is a type of neurotrauma that brings delayed scarring along with acute inflammation and chronic inflammation and back pain, making regeneration and therapy extremely difficult.

 One study compared curcumin’s anti-inflammatory properties against leading treatment options for SCI.
 The results showed that curcumin could increase the likelihood of functional improvements and back pain reduction using multiple mechanisms of action.